Skip to main content

 Diagram

-The diagram below shows a loose organization of critical tasks into 3 sections: Stabilizing APIs, WebAssembly standards, and wasmCloud functionality.
+The diagram below shows a loose organization of critical tasks into 3 sections: Documentation, New Features and Improvements.
 This roadmap is unordered as each individual task can be completed indepedently, so no rigid order is necessary.
-The diagram is also not exhaustive, as there are many smaller tasks that are not included.
+The diagram is also not exhaustive, as there a few smaller tasks that are not included.
 You can view the full-size version here.
+This roadmap is also available as a GitHub Project for consistent updating.

 Contributing